-What is the Average Destination Wedding Cost?
+This Is the Average Destination Wedding Cost

-There are a ton of important elements that come into play when planning your wedding, one of which is determining the destination wedding cost vs. a traditional wedding.
-According to a comprehensive survey conducted by The Knot, in 2015, 49% of couples got married 200 miles or further from where they lived at the time they were married—up from 21% in 2014.
-Even though many couples do decide on a destination wedding, nearly one in five of them host another party when they return home in order to celebrate with friends and family who were unable to travel to their destination wedding.
-The same study also found that there are more than 350,000 destination weddings each year; of those, 77% take place in the continental US, and 23% at international destinations such as the Caribbean and Mexico.
+Obviously, tons of elements will go into determining whether or not you should have a destination wedding, but the most important one is probably cost.
+According to our Real Weddings Study in 2017, 23 percent of couples got married 200 miles or farther from where they lived at the time (up from 20 percent in 2008).
+Even though lots of couples do decide on a destination wedding, nearly one in five of them host another party when they return home in order to celebrate with friends and family who were unable to travel to their destination wedding.
+The same study also found that there are more than 449,000 destination weddings each year; of those, 78 percent take place in the continental US (in destinations like California, Florida and Colorado) and 22 percent at international destinations, like the Caribbean and Mexico.

-How Much is a Destionation Wedding?
+So, How Much Is a Destination Wedding?

 For most couples, price is the single most important factor in deciding whether or not to plan a destination wedding.
 Not only do you have the traditional wedding expenses like ceremony, reception, wedding dress and officiant, but if you're planning a destination wedding, you may also have guests’ expenses to think about.
 Are you planning to pay for some or all of the destination wedding costs for guests?
 How do you decide?
 Will the added cost of shouldering guest expenses offset the savings that come with having a smaller wedding?